Planning & Zoning

 What about public hearings?

 Public hearings are a portion of a meeting meant to invite public input on a specific topic.
 Public hearing notices are always posted on this site and at the township hall (in the notice box on the porch).

 Who can serve on the Planning Commission?

 Any resident of the township.
-If you are interested in serving, please write a letter of interest to the Onota Township Board; PO Box 100; Deerton, MI 49822.
-If there are no openings, your letter will be kept for contact when a position opens, so please include your contact information.
+If you are interested in serving, please write a letter of interest to the Onota Township Board, PO Box 100 Deerton, MI 49822.
+If there are no open positions, your letter will kept on file (for 1 year) for an opening, so please include your contact information.